Skip to content

 plan-injection

-Injects the active plan's current phase into every prompt so Claude always knows where it is in the execution plan.
+Injects the active plan's current phase into every prompt so the model always knows where it is in the execution plan.
 Disable if you're not using plans or prefer to load context manually.

 yaml